Musa III of Mali

-Mansa Musa III, also known as Foamed Musa or Sérébandjougou was the 13th mansa (emperor) of the Mali Empire.
-Little is known about him or his reign other than it started around the middle of the 15th century during the empire's decline.
+Mansa Musa III, also known as Foamed Musa or Sérébandjougou was a mansa (emperor) of the Mali Empire, probably ruling in the second quarter of the 15th century.

+Little is known about him or his reign.
 He first enters recorded history during the empire's war against the Fula Wassoulounké in the 1440s.
 He and his younger brother liberated the newly settled area of Dioma, and Sérébandjougou was crowned mansa shortly after.
-He was succeeded by his brother Ouali II.
+He was succeeded, perhaps immediately or with other kings in between, by his son or brother Ouali II.